 The SIE program encompasses many unique opportunities for CMC students.
 Below are some quick details of the most notable of these opportunities.

-CMC Summer Research Program: The CMC Summer Research Program will provide research and intellectual opportunities to up to 20 CMC students on campus over the summer.
+CMC Summer Research Program: The CMC Summer Research Program provides research and intellectual opportunities to up to 20 CMC students on campus over the summer.
 Under the supervision of a CMC faculty member, they will engage in full-time work for 400 hours over 10 weeks either on a faculty member's research project, or a project of their own design.
 Student projects could also be scaled down to full-time work over eight weeks.
 Students will be encouraged to live in one of the senior apartment buildings on campus.
-For a current list of the Summer, 2019 SRP opportunities, please see the SRP Summer 2019 page.

 Geneen Trust Internship Program: This internship program supports CMC students at internships associated with corporate governance and business ethics.
 These internships can include work with non-profit or for-profit entities, research, and other hands-on pragmatic experiences.
 Organizations that students have interned for in the past are the US Securities and Commission, the Corporate Environmental Enforcement Council, and the Global Public Policy Institute.